A two-species competition model with mixed dispersal and free boundaries in time-periodic environment: Introduction

 $a(t),c(t)$ represent the intrinsic growth rates of species, $b(t),d(t)$ represent competition between species and they satisfy that

 the initial functions $u_0$ and $v_0$ satisfy

 where $C^{1-}([-h_{0},h_{0}])$ is defined as the Lipschitz continuous function space.

-Ecologically, problem $(1.1)$ describes the dynamical process of two competing species which spread and invade to new environment with daily or seasonal changes via the same free boundaries.
+Ecologically, problem $(\ref{1.1})$ describes the dynamical process of two competing species which spread and invade to new environment with daily or seasonal changes via the same free boundaries.
 All the individuals in the population $u$ adopt nonlocal dispersal, while in the population $v$ a fraction of individuals adopt nonlocal dispersal and the remaining fraction assumes random dispersal.
-The latter strategy is called mixed dispersal, which was first proposed by Kao et al.\cite{kls12}.
-We assume that the spreading fronts expand at a speed that is proportional to the outward flux of the population of the two species at the front, which give rise to the free boundary conditions in (1.1).
-Problem $(1.1)$ is a variation of the following two species competition system studied in \cite{kls12}:
+The latter strategy is called mixed dispersal, which was first proposed by Kao et al. \cite{kls12}.
+We assume that the spreading fronts expand at a speed that is proportional to the outward flux of the population of the two species at the front, which give rise to the free boundary conditions in $(\ref{1.1})$.
+Problem $(\ref{1.1})$ is a variation of the following two species competition system studied in \cite{kls12}:

 They investigated how the mixed dispersal affects the invasion of a single species and how the mixed dispersal strategies will evolve in spatially periodic but temporally constant environment.
+A complete classification of the global dynamics of two-species competition mode with mixed dispersals was studied in \cite{bl18}.
+If both $u,v$ adopt random dispersal, the existence and stability of time periodic traveling waves to $(\ref{1.1})$ with $x\in \mathbb{R}$ have been studied in \cite{bw13,zr11}.

-If $\tau=0$ and $a(t),b(t),c(t),d(t)$ are constants, (1.1) reduces to a two species nonlocal diffusion system with free boundaries studied by Du et al. \cite{dwz19}.
+If $\tau=0$ and $a(t),b(t),c(t),d(t)$ are constants, $(\ref{1.1})$ reduces to a two species nonlocal diffusion system with free boundaries studied by Du et al. \cite{dwz19}.
 They proved the model has a unique global solution, established a spreading-vanishing dichotomy and obtained criteria for spreading and vanishing.
 Moreover, for the weak competition case they determined the long-time asymptotic limit of the solution when spreading happens.
-If $\tau=1$ and $a(t),b(t),c(t),d(t)$ are constants, (1.1) becomes a free boundary problem of ecological model with nonlocal and local diffusions considered in \cite{waw18}.
+If $\tau=1$ and $a(t),b(t),c(t),d(t)$ are constants, $(\ref{1.1})$ becomes a free boundary problem of ecological model with nonlocal and local diffusions considered in \cite{waw181,waw182}.
 They also obtained well-posedness of solutions and spreading-vanishing results.
-Moreover, Cao et al. \cite{clwan19} recently considered a nonlocal diffusion Lotka-Volterra type competition model with free boundaries in the homogeneous environment, which consists of a native species distributing in the whole space $\mathbb{R}$ and an invasive species.
+Moreover, Cao et al. \cite{clwan19} considered a nonlocal diffusion Lotka-Volterra type competition model with free boundaries in the homogeneous environment, which consists of a native species distributing in the whole space $\mathbb{R}$ and an invasive species.
+Some free boundary problems for epidemic models with nonlocal dispersals have been recently studied in \cite{dn20,zzld20}.